vincentcasseau/vincentcasseau.github.io/how-tos-cfd-initial-conditions.md

 ### 3.2 Vibro-electronic temperature

 #### 3.2.1 Single vibro-electronic energy pool formulation
-+ Please refer to [D. §2.1](https://vincentcasseau.github.io/how-tos-cfd-nonequilibrium/#21-two-temperature-solver-single-vibro-electronic-energy-pool) if you are not familiar with this code feature
+Please refer to [D. §2.1](https://vincentcasseau.github.io/how-tos-cfd-nonequilibrium/#21-two-temperature-solver-single-vibro-electronic-energy-pool) if you are not familiar with this code feature.

-+ The mixture vibro-electronic temperature field is called _**Tv**_ and must be present in the <dirname>0/</dirname> folder
+The mixture vibro-electronic temperature field is called _**Tv**_ and must be present in the <dirname>0/</dirname> folder.

-+ The Smoluchowski temperature jump boundary condition for the mixture vibro-electronic counterpart writes as follows
+The Smoluchowski temperature jump boundary condition for the mixture vibro-electronic counterpart writes as follows

 ```c++
     wall
     {